• Artwork

 I use archival materials…. in a message hoping to transcend time.
 Creating three-dimensionally, at a human scale, so that ideas inhabit the same space and place as the audience.

-Forged in Fire, milled steel, is welded and hammered by my hands.
-Sweat on my brow, steel work is synonymous with labor.
-A man-made material of industry and invention.
-I use my hammer to push into the form.
-A hundred movements to shape my design.
-Sparks fly as welds join components.
-Surfaces are sanded and buffed, sometimes painted.
+Forged in Fire milled steel is synonymous with labor.
+Sweet upon my brow, I use my hammer to push into the form.
+A man-made material: iron, & carbon, sparks fly as welds join components.
+Surfaces are sanded, buffed, and sometimes painted.

 The shiny luminosity of the steel is contrasted with the earthiness and varied textures of the wood I select for my sculptures.
 One material from man, the other from nature.